Painful Bladder And Interstitial Cystitis Treatments

 Types of oral medication include muscle relaxants such as Oxybutynin which can calm the contractions of the bladder muscle – also used for an overactive bladder.
 Anti-inflammatories such as Diclofenac can reduce the inflammation and antihistamines such as hydroxyzine can be used.
 Certain anti-depressants can also be used such as Amitriptyline which have pain relieving qualities.

 A bladder installation which replaces the deficient bladder lining.

 DMSO (Dimethyl Sulfoxide)

 Medication that is inserted directly into the bladder, works as an anti-inflammatory agent which can help to alleviate pain.

-Possible surgeries include bladder augmentation and urinary diversion
+Possible surgeries include bladder augmentation and urinary diversion.

-Avoid drinking cranberry juice as this will make the Cystitis symptoms worse as the bladder is inflamed without a bacterial infection present.
+Avoid drinking cranberry juice as this will make Interstitial Cystitis symptoms worse as the bladder is inflamed without a bacterial infection present.
 In fact any sharp acidic food or drink makes the symptoms worse in this condition, its a really good indicator for the difference between a bacterial infection such as UTI and an IC case.